 Chapter One.
 The early days:

 In 2001, Steven Adler was asked by savvy Democrat insider and computer programmer, Mark Sullivan, to help design and build a brand-new, cutting-edge, online voter database for the Democratic State Party of Iowa.
 Sullivan was on the Iowa team to find new technology for the State Party, and was not pleased with anything available.
 Adler had extensive experience with grass roots, Voter Databases since the late eighties and also had experience designing large scale, enterprise class, on-line databases.
 Adler said, “we can beat any of these other silly systems – please ask your people to hold off on making a decision until we can get them a proposal.”.
 Soon after, Sullivan and Adler built the first version of their new system in Adler’s basement and they named it Voter Activation Network.
 It was an instant hit among the Iowa State Party and the candidates that used it.
 It broke all of the rules of what political software was thought to be up to that time.
 VAN was simple and fun to use, fast, open, and constantly pushed the envelope of election technology and voter databases.
 What’s more, the Iowa Democratic state party made more than $1 million the first year alone from revenues earned by the new technology.
 VAN quickly grew, and Adler and his hand picked team of brilliant, socially awkward tech monsters constantly improved it.
-Led by Adler’s technology, this online system offered a number of the first and best features in the industry, from early, web based bar coded walking lists, to seamless Palm Pilot integration.
-Adler even developed a real time, smartPhone based canvassing tool in 2002, when virtually nobody had these devices, and no one could afford their data service.
+Led by Adler’s technology and Sullivan’s political savvy, this online system offered a number of the first and best features in the industry, from early, web based bar coded walking lists, to seamless Palm Pilot integration.
+Adler even developed a real time, SmartPhone based canvassing tool in 2002, when virtually nobody had these devices, and no one could afford their data service.
 Still, this would lay the early foundation of rVotes’ current, SmartVotes system, ten years later.
 The VAN system allowed any candidate and their volunteers within the Party to participate in and contribute to the campaigning process.
 What’s more, the system created a single, state wide, unified voter database among every like minded campaign and organization within the entire state.

 After just a few short years, VAN was the campaign system used in most of the Democratic State Parties in the US.
 Not long after that, the DNC, who were trying to promote their own voter contact system, also realized they couldn’t build a system better than VAN.
 The DNC announced in 2007 that they were officially switching over to the VAN system for ALL party campaigning across the United States.
 The VAN system, rebranded as “VoteBuilder,” was now the single, unifying technology used against all the Republicans in all 50 states (and now, several countries).

 Now called NGP VAN, this technology proved it was, indeed, an enterprise-class unified database for the entire nation.
-NGP-VAN continues to grow, still based on the sound principles and design originally developed by Adler back in 2001.
+NGP-VAN continues to grow, still based on the sound principles and design originally developed by Adler and Sullivan back in 2001.

 You may have heard about the Democrat’s superior voter database, and their superior ground game, this is the system they are talking about.
 With over 1,000,000 users across the US and the world, NGP VAN is now the largest political software company in history.